-- a bridge, culvert, ford, tunnel or viaduct - a pedestrian or bicycle path public road authority, for a public road, means-
+- a bridge, culvert, ford, tunnel or viaduct - a pedestrian or bicycle path public road authority, for a public road, meanspublish, a notice, means to publish it in any of the following ways-

-- for a State-controlled road-the chief executive of the (a) department in which the Transport Infrastructure Act 1994 is administered; or - for another public road-the local government having (b) the control of the road.
+(a) for a State-controlled road-the chief executive of the department in which the Transport Infrastructure Act 1994 is administered; or reasonably believes means to believe on grounds that are reasonable in the circumstances.

+(b) for another public road-the local government having the control of the road.